 Bicycle accidents occur more often in Florida than in other states.
 Forgoing a helmet increases your risk of a severe injury and could make seeking compensation more challenging.
 Florida negligence laws are complex, and a qualified bicycle accident attorney can help you understand your legal options.

-At The Bruner Law Firm, our experienced bicycle accident attorneys can protect your rights and seek maximum compensation.
-We have the knowledge and resources to build a strong accident claim while you focus on recovering from your injuries.
+At The Bruner Law Firm, our experienced Florida bicycle accident attorneys can protect your rights and seek maximum compensation.
+Our lawyers have the knowledge and a proven track record to build a strong accident claim while you focus on recovering from your injuries.
 Call us today at (850) 243-2222 or contact us online for a free consultation.